If we are successful, Predator Free Rakiura will be the world's largest inhabited island predator eradication project.

 More information: https://www.doc.govt.nz/

+Three different types of groups are responsible for overseeing the project: governance; project management and delivery; and, community representatives.
 With people of many different backgrounds, perspectives and ideas, working together to lead the project, our planning will be stronger and more representative of the people involved and affected.

-Some of the achievements of the Group include:
+Some of our achievements include:

 - To proactively build diverse collaboration